 Firmer Doesn’t Always Mean Better

-How should you go about finding a mattress that supports your active lifestyle?
-Start with the recommendations on this page, but other than that my main advice is to find a mattress that best suits your weight, sleeping style, and preferences.
+How should people go about finding a mattress that supports their active lifestyle?
+People should start with the recommendations on this page, but other than that my main advice is to find a mattress that best suits their weight, sleeping style, and preferences.

 One mistake I see lots of athletes make is assuming they need a firmer mattress for more support.
-If you sleep on your side, a firmer mattress may put too much pressure on your hips and shoulder, and you could easily end up tossing and turning at night and getting poor sleep.
+If someone sleeps on their side, a firmer mattress may put too much pressure on their hips and shoulder, and they could easily end up tossing and turning at night and getting poor sleep.
 And something too firm could cause your core to overcompensate for the extra pressure, meaning excess muscle tension while lying down.
 If you’ve just come off a heavy lifting session, long run, or other workout that taxes core stability, tensing during sleep will reduce the likelihood of waking refreshed and recovered in the morning.
 So, don’t just assume you need a firmer mattress.